Rising Stars Clinic

 The Rising Stars Clinic is an original social contribution activity of TDK.
 Interconnecting with TDK's communication message of "Attracting Tomorrow," the Rising Stars Clinic provides an opportunity for young people eager to open up a new future to engage in exchange with top athletes and to experience the world's foremost places of challenge at firsthand.
 As an Official WA (World Athletics) Partner, TDK has continued to hold the clinic regularly in conjunction with international events of the WA (World Athletics) for students interested in track and field athletics with the aim of encouraging them to become athletes in the future.

-Ten top athletes from five countries selected from among legendary former stars and up-and-coming talent, have cooperated in this program.
+Fourteen top athletes from six countries selected from among legendary former stars and up-and-coming talent, have cooperated in this program.
 They have included gold medalists and world record holders.
 The clinic is popular among not only the young participants but the top athletes as well.

 By interlinking its corporate stance of contributing to the realization of the future society through its proprietary technology with the "challenging the future" spirit of young people eager to open up the future, TDK seeks to convey the depth and fascination of being active on the world stage and to support athletes continuing their insatiable challenge of records and personal bests.